How To Write an Out-Of-Office Message (With 15 Examples)

 Out-of-office messages should remain professional and realistic.
 You should consider avoiding:

 Giving too much detail.
 Automatic replies should be simple and to the point.
 Avoid adding any information to the email that is unnecessary.

 Saying you will respond as soon as you return.
 It can take time to catch up on emails, phone calls and projects when you return to the office.
 Try not to set the expectation that you’ll be able to respond to a missed message immediately upon your return.

-- Commiting a colleague's assistance without consent.
+Committing a colleague's assistance without consent.
 It’s helpful to include the contact information of a colleague for any urgent matters that arise in your absence.
-However, it’s important to gain your colleague's permission before including their information.
+However, it’s important to get your colleague's permission before including their information.